janstol/yeedart/README.md

 device.disconnect(); // always disconnect when you are done!
 ```

-:warning: When you instantiate `Device`, new TCP connection is created automatically.
+:warning: When you send a `Command`, new TCP connection will be created automatically.
-This single TCP connection is then used for every command.
-So when you are done,
+This single TCP connection is then used for another command(s).
+But when you are done,
 **you should close the connection**.

-:information_source: Note that when call `device.disconnect()` and then call
+:information_source: Note that when you call `device.disconnect()` and then call
 for example `device.turnOff()`, new TCP connection will be created automatically.

 :information_source: Also note that Yeelight connections are rate-limited to 60 per minute.